nikhilgajam/JustWatchTV/README.md

 ## Frontend:
 - This layer consists only root (/).
 As everything is rendered in one page.
-- If any endpoint is hit other than the root and api then the page is redirected to root.
+- If any endpoint is hit other than the root or api then the page is redirected to root.
 - Implemented using NextJS.

 ## Backend For Frontend (BFF) API: